shipshapecode/website-nuxt/content/blog/posts/2022-07-08-serverless-functions-direct-to-aws-with-ember-and-go.md

 Now, as we demonstrated in our last post on this subject, developing and deploying serverless functions to Vercel or Netlify is a breeze because of the tooling they provide.
 But, what if your project has constraints that require a deployment directly to AWS without use of those other platforms?

-Thankfully, there's an answer to that question that isn't too involved and today, we're focusing on deploying serverless functions directly to AWS using a framework called [SST](https://sst.dev/) that makes it trivial to build full-stack serverless apps.
+Thankfully, there's an answer to that question that isn't too involved.
+So today, we'll focus on deploying serverless functions directly to AWS using a framework called [SST](https://sst.dev/) that makes it trivial to build full-stack serverless apps.

 SST will handle generating the serverless functions, provide a way to run them locally and also a method for deploying these functions, along with your frontend code, to AWS.